BugeBuge/Software_Craftmanship/README.md

 For the workflow of the project we have choose to use a basic git flow, with release, develop and feature.

+We have also implemented the CI on github with travis.

 # Requirements

 For this project you'll need a java editor and postgres sql.